Pranav1234567/scRNA-Seq-Pipeline/README.md

 ### Usage

 In order to run the pipeline,
 modify the config.yaml script by opening it in a text editor, changing the directories listed.
-If you opt for generating barcodes, make sure the redis server is running.
+If you opt for generating barcodes, make sure you change the location of the cell barcode/umi values in extractBarcodes.sh and the redis server is running.
 Then, in the command-line run this script by typing ./run.sh [options].

 ### Options